Read the IBA Pro Bono Committee Newsletter, November 2016

 A regular feature highlighting a roundup of topical pro bono content.
-IBA Law Student Committee member Emily Wright offers a retrospective on pro bono during recent presidencies in the United States.
+In view of International Women’s Day in March, IBA Law Student Committee member Emily Wright reflects on how pro bono initiatives can contribute to the advancement of women’s equality.

 Refugee crisis accounts for huge spike in pro bono legal activity

 The emergence of a highly active pro bono sector is among the most notable – and edifying – developments in legal practice over the last two decades.
 Increasing numbers of commercial lawyers, it appears, are seeking ways to apply their skills to the provision of life-changing support for those most in need.
 Within the last year, the international refugee crisis has provided significant additional impetus for pro bono work.

 Click here for the full article

 IBA Pro Bono Committee Chair featured in Who's Who Legal's Article, 'Pro Bono - The Inside Story'.

 On 2 December 2013, New York Chief Judge Jonathan Lippman announced that out-of-state lawyers employed as in-house counsel in New York would be able to provide pro bono legal services.
 This follows similar moves in Illinois, Virginia and Colorado.
 According to Lippman, only 20 per cent of the civil legal needs of New York's low-income residents were met in 2012 and the state hopes this development will help fill the gap.